wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.7.9 =
+= 1.8 =
-Improved registration spam protection, removed some unnecessary technical info from notification emails, added new filters to the spam blocking algorithm, and improved/updated the spam filters.
+Made some improvements to the spam blocking algorithm, improved some error messages, made a number of various code improvements, fixed a couple bugs, and updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==